K. K. Shailaja: Teaching career

-Before entering active politics, K. K. Shailaja worked as a full-time high school physics teacher at Sivapuram Higher Secondary School in Iritty, Kannur district, for 23 years.
+Before entering active politics, K. K. Shailaja worked as a full-time high school (physics and chemistry) teacher, for 23 years.
 In 2004, she chose to take voluntary retirement and transitioned into a full-time politician.

 Political career

 She began her political journey by joining the Students Federation of India during her school years and later became involved with the Kerala Socialist Youth Federation, which eventually transformed into the DYFI in 1980.
 In her early years with the DYFI, she collaborated closely with Bhaskaran Master, whom she later married in 1981.

 Over the span of nearly two decades, Shailaja steadily rose through the ranks of the DYFI and the CPIM.
 She also took on the role of editor for Sthree Shabdam, the official mouthpiece of the Kerala State Unit of the All India Democratic Women's Association (AIDWA), a left-oriented women's organization.

 In 1996, Shailaja contested for the first time in the Koothuparamba constituency.

 Following her election as a ML in 1996, Shailaja Teacher took leave from her teaching profession.
 However, in 2004, she opted for voluntary retirement to fully commit herself to serving the people through politics.
 "The party wanted me to serve full-time, and therefore I had to leave teaching," she explains.

 In 2006, Shailaja contested and won from the Peravoor constituency.
 However, in 2011, she lost the seat to Congress leader Sunny Joseph.
 It was her victory in the 2016 elections from Koothuparamba that paved the way for her appointment as the health minister in the Pinarayi Vijayan cabinet.

-K. K. Shailaja has been elected as CPIM Central Committee Member in the 22nd Congress of the CPIM held between 18 and 22 April 2018 at Hyderabad, Telangana and the State Secretary of All India Democratic Women's Association.
+K. K. Shailaja has been elected as CPIM Central Committee Member in the 20th Congress of the CPIM held between 4 and 9 April 2012 at Kozhikode, Kerala and the State Secretary of All India Democratic Women's Association.

 She represented Kuthuparamba in 1996 and Peravoor in 2006, both of which are in Kannur district, in the KLA.
 Shailaja won a total of 67,013 votes in the Kuthuparamba constituency, winning by a margin of 12,291 votes.
 In the first Pinarayi Vijayan ministry, she was the minister of Health and Social Welfare.

 As Health Minister, Shailaja Teacher has come to be highly regarded for her unwavering commitment and strong work ethic.
 As quoted from one of her colleagues in the Health Department: "She is a tough taskmaster.
 It doesn't matter if it's midnight or if she is having any ailments, the minister is there to monitor every arrangement.
 In the case of nCoV prevention and control, the minister is leading from the front by convening assessment meetings daily".

 Her leadership during the Nipah and COVID-19 outbreaks was widely lauded.
 She had set up a team which enabled the fast diagnosis and further management of the deadly viruses.
 The film Virus is based on the Nipah virus outbreak in the state.
 In this film Revathi portrayed the character based on her.